You’re not signed in. Sign in or register.

 Additional Support Needs

 These can arise for any reason and be of short or long-term duration.
 Additional support may be required to overcome needs arising from a school learning environment; health or disability; family circumstances or social and emotional factors, and therefore may relate to a protected characteristic.
 A child or young person may be bullied because they have an additional support need and, crucially, being bullied can also lead to an additional support need.
+Some with additional support needs may be protected under the disability protected characteristic

 Children and young people with an additional support need may not always be aware that the behaviour which is happening to them is bullying.
 Staff should therefore be alert for behaviour that may constitute bullying, without the responsibility being on the young person to report it.
 Staff are able to report bullying incidents on SEEMiS without a young person reporting it.